cforte7/Cluster-Palette/README.md

-Note: This project was completed prior to any professional software engineering experience and as such does not reflect my current abilities as a programmer.
+<b>Note: This project was completed prior to any professional software engineering experience and as such does not reflect my current abilities as a programmer.</b>

 # Background